Exposed circuits, linear quotients, and chordal clutters

 \begin{cor} For all $k \geq n-3$, the $k$-skeleton of a simplex on $[n]$ is extendably shellable. \end{cor}

-This result was also obtained in \cite{BPZDec} using other methods related to another notion of chordal clutters (see the next section).
+This result was also obtained in \cite{BPZDec} using methods related to another notion of chordal clutters (see the next section).
 A more careful analysis of the results from \cite{CulGurSti} leads to another class of $(n-3)$-dimensional simplicial complexes that are extendably shellable.

 \begin{prop} Suppose $\Delta$ is an $(n-3)$-dimensional shellable simplicial complex on vertex set $[n]$.
-If $\Delta$ is contractible and has ${n \choose 2} - n + 1$ facets then it is extendably shellable. \end{prop} \begin{proof} By Lemma \ref{lem:shelling} a sequence $e_1, e_2, \dots, e_k$ of removing properly exposed edges from $K_n$ corresponds to a shelling sequence $F_1, F_2, \dots, F_k$ of an $(n-3)$-dimensional complex, where at each step the restricted set consists of less than $n-2$ elements.
-It is known that a shellable complex $\Delta$ is contractible if and only if any shelling of $\Delta$ there are no restricted sets of size $n-2$ (in fact $\Delta$ is either contractible or has the homotopy type of $\ell$ spheres of dimension $n-3$, where $\ell$ is the number of restricted sets of size $n-2$).
+If $\Delta$ is contractible and has ${n \choose 2} - n + 1$ facets then it is extendably shellable. \end{prop} \begin{proof} It is known (see for example \cite[Theorem 12.3]{ Koz}) that a shellable complex $\Delta$ is contractible if and only if any shelling of $\Delta$ there are no restricted sets of size $n-2$ (in fact $\Delta$ is either contractible or has the homotopy type of $\ell$ spheres of dimension $n-3$, where $\ell$ is the number of restricted sets of size $n-2$).
+By Lemma \ref{lem:shelling} a sequence $e_1, e_2, \dots, e_k$ of removing properly exposed edges from $K_n$ corresponds to a shelling sequence $F_1, F_2, \dots, F_k$ of an $(n-3)$-dimensional complex, where at each step the restricted set consists of less than $n-2$ elements.

 Hence a contractible shellable complex with ${n \choose 2} - n +1$ facets corresponds to a connected graph with $n-1$ edges--in other words a tree $T$ on vertex set $[n]$.
 Any shelling of a subcomplex $\Gamma$ of $\Delta$ corresponds to a connected chordal graph $G$ containing the tree $T$.
-Results from \cite{CulGurSti} imply that if $H$ is an edge-weighted connected chordal graph then a minimal spanning tree of $H$ can be obtained by a sequence of edge erasures (removing \emph{properly} exposed edges).
+From \cite[Corollary 15]{CulGurSti} we see that if $H$ is an edge-weighted connected chordal graph then a minimal spanning tree of $H$ can be obtained by a sequence of edge erasures (removing \emph{properly} exposed edges).
 Hence if we assign weighs to the edges of our graph $G$ so that $T$ is the only minimal spanning tree of $G$, we can obtain $T$ from $G$ via such a sequence.
 This implies that we can extend the shelling of $\Gamma$ to a shelling of $\Delta$, as desired. \end{proof}